YuweiXiao/hudi/website/docs/indexing.md

 - **Bloom Index (default):** Employs bloom filters built out of the record keys, optionally also pruning candidate files using record key ranges.
 - **Simple Index:** Performs a lean join of the incoming update/delete records against keys extracted from the table on storage.
 - **HBase Index:** Manages the index mapping in an external Apache HBase table.
+- **Bucket Index:** Distributes records to buckets using subset of the records keys, so that duplicate records are guaranteed to be routed to the same file group.
 - **Bring your own implementation:** You can extend this [public API](https://github.com/apache/hudi/blob/master/hudi-client/hudi-client-common/src/main/java/org/apache/hudi/index/HoodieIndex.java) to implement custom indexing.